ALMA reveals bright circumgalactic emission and a biconical outflow in z~6.4 quasar PSOJ183+05: CONCLUSIONS

-This study has demonstrated that by combining ALMA datasets acquired with different antenna configuration, extended [CII] emission can be detected beyond ISM scale around the host galaxies of $z\gtrsim6$ quasars.
-At the same time, mapping the cold gas emission with high-resolution allows to probe the gas kinematics on a broad range of scales ($\sim500$ pc to several kpc) and to investigate the presence of inflows and outflows and assess their impact on the large-scale gas reservoir.
 Several quasars and high-z galaxies have already been observed with multiple antenna configurations, which suggests that significant information on the CGM of massive early galaxies lies unexplored in the ALMA archive \citep[e.g. see also][]{Bischetti24}.
 However, the archival observations contains heterogenous observations in terms of angular resolution, sensitivity, and frequency coverage, which are not suited for a systematic study of CGM properties.
 This implies that complementary dedicated ALMA observations are needed.

 To build a three-dimensional picture of the multi-phase CGM gas, ALMA information can be combined with that provided by MUSE and JWST for the warm ionized gas.
 In the case of \psoj, the high redshift implies that Ly$\alpha$ transition lies close to the edge of the MUSE spectral coverage, making a detection of diffuse Ly$\alpha$ more difficult.
 Indeed, a Ly$\alpha$ CGM halo was not detected in this quasar in a 0.8 hours exposure \citep{Farina19}.
 However, \psoj\ is being followed up with deeper observations as part of the MUSE program 112.262L.002 (PI E. Farina).
 In addition, upcoming Cycle 3 JWST observations with NIRSpec IFU (GO program 4912, PI S. Carniani) will allow us to map the morphology, metal enrichment and kinematics in the host-galaxy and up to the CGM of \psoj, using rest-frame optical tracers such as H$\alpha\ \lambda6564$ \AA, [OIII] $\lambda5008$ \AA, and other metal lines \citep{Marshall23,Liu24,Decarli24}.
 Such an approach is key to build a detailed picture of how baryons cycle between galaxies and their CGM, and improve the current understanding of the evolution of the first massive galaxies.